 In recognition of his exceptional contribution to music, Henri was made a knight of the Order of the Netherlands Lion by King Willem Alexander in April 2014.

-Henri Bok uses a Selmer-Paris Privilege bass clarinet, a Pomarico mouthpiece, D’Addario reeds, a Silverstein Cryo4 gold ligature, a Bok/Wiseman carbon-fibre bell and a Wiseman carbon-fibre case.
+Henri Bok plays a Buffet Crampon Prestige bass clarinet, a Pomarico mouthpiece, D’Addario reeds, a Silverstein Cryo4 gold ligature, a Bok/Wiseman carbon-fibre bell and a Wiseman carbon-fibre case.

 Henri Bok is an official sponsor for: D’Addario, Pomarico and Wiseman.